smatyas/github-api-test/README.md

         _The user has to be the owner/admin of the repo._
     - adding deploy keys for the repositories the user can access.
         _The user has to be the owner/admin of the repo._
+    - adding commit status reports for the repositories the user can access.
+        (Actually the repo:status scope would be enough.)
+        _The user has to have push access for the repo._
+    - showing the combined ref status reports for the repositories the user can access.
+        (Actually the repo:status scope would be enough.)
+        _The user has to have pull access for the repo._

 2. Place your secret token to `app/config/parameters.yml`